Valtteri Bottas: Formula Three

-He moved up into the Formula Three Euroseries for the 2009 season, competing for reigning champions ART Grand Prix.
+Bottas moved up into the Formula Three Euroseries for the 2009 season, competing for reigning champions ART Grand Prix.
 Despite not winning a race, Bottas set two pole positions on his way to third in the championship, edging out future BMW i Andretti Motorsport driver Alexander Sims at the final race.
 In June 2009, Bottas won the 2009 Masters of Formula 3, also claiming the pole position and setting the fastest lap of the race.
 By winning the event again in 2010, he became the first driver to win the F3 Masters title for the second time.

-In 2011, he contested the GP3 Series, remaining with F3 squad ART.
+In 2011, Bottas contested the GP3 Series, remaining with F3 squad ART.
 After a tough start to the season, he claimed a win in each of the last four race weekends and secured the title by winning the penultimate race ahead of his teammate and future Jaguar Racing driver James Calado.